-This little donut shop in Glendora has been on my list for a while.
-I have read on many blogs and lists that it is one of the best donut shops Southern California had to offer so I was excited to be able to check it out.
-Specializing in a fresh strawberry and a fresh peach donut, this shop put itself on the map 30 years ago and continues to perfect it’s trade.
-When I think about it, I don’t know if I have ever seen a donut shop do what they do with their strawberry donut.
-So I know I had to try it, and on a spur of the moment inclination I made the trip to Glendora at 8 at night.
+Donut Man is a little donut shop in Glendora that I have been going to for years.
+I have read on many blogs and lists that it is one of the best donut shops Southern California had to offer, and during the peach season, I would not argue with that.
+Specializing in a fresh strawberry and a fresh peach donut, this shop put itself on the map 30 years ago and continues to perfect its trade.
+When I think about it, I don’t know if I have ever seen a donut shop do what they do with their strawberry or peach donut, with fruit falling out of each bite.
+Here is all the information so you can check it out yourself.

 While I have never been a fan of Bavarian cream, Amie bit into it and promptly said it was the best she has ever had.
-I had high hopes for my strawberry donut, and as I ate it I would say it was not what I was expecting, in a good way.
-The strawberries themselves were really fresh and did not taste like the syrupy concentrate kind.
+I had high hopes for my strawberry donut, and as I ate it, I would say it was not what I was expecting, in a good way.
+The strawberries were really fresh and did not taste like the syrupy concentrate kind.
 They overwhelmed the donut, but the glaze around it added a great flavor to the fruit.
 I became an instant fan.

 Update July 2014